 Updated Guidelines on Consent Under GDPR

-On 4 May 2020, the European Data Protection Board (EDPB) updated guidelines around online consent to be compliant with the GDPR.
+On 4 May 2020, the European Data Protection Board (EDPB) updated the GDPR consent guidelines around online consent.
 We’ve summarized the update below and are also hosting an upcoming webinar to cover the updated guidelines.

 Join our webinar on 14 May 2020 to learn more!
 Register now.